chinapedia/wikipedia.abstract.en/Page/Manganese.md

 Manganese in gasoline

-Methylcyclopentadienyl_manganese_tricarbonyl.tif (MMT)]] Methylcyclopentadienyl manganese tricarbonyl (MMT) is a gasoline additive used to replace lead compounds for unleaded gasolines to improve the octane rating of low octane petroleum distillates.
+(MMT)]] Methylcyclopentadienyl manganese tricarbonyl (MMT) is a gasoline additive used to replace lead compounds for unleaded gasolines to improve the octane rating of low octane petroleum distillates.
 It reduces engine knock agent through the action of the carbonyl groups.
 Fuels containing manganese tend to form manganese carbides, which damage exhaust valves.
 Compared to 1953, levels of manganese in air have dropped.[97]

 Manganese in tobacco smoke